 - Keywords are also case-insensitive.
 That is, "Dodge", "dodge", and "doDgE" are treated the same

 - Trailing spaces after keywords will be ignored.
 For example, "dodge", "dodge ", and "dodge " are identical

 - The maximum amount of keywords that can be added to a request is capped at 512 characters.
 This includes the commas used to separate the keywords in the request.
-We will truncate any keywords past the 512 character limit, and we will truncate a single keyword at the 512th character if it is longer than that
+We will truncate any keywords past the 512 character limit.
+We will truncate a single keyword at the 256th character if it is longer than that

 A quick outline of these rules are: